 Program Director: Marco Tavanti, PhD

-The Master of Nonprofit Administration (MNA) at University of San Francisco’s School of Management prepares nonprofit professionals to leadership and managerial positions in the nonprofit and social sector.
-In line with the University’s motto change the world from here and the Jesuit value of educating women and men for others, the MNA is an educational opportunity to make your aspirations to do good a rewarding career.
-The program promotes competent nonprofit leaders and effective managers for innovative, strategic and systemic solutions to make the world a better place.
-Its carefully designed curriculum and embedded experiential learning enhance managerial competencies and leadership capacity in the area of:
+The Master of Nonprofit Administration (MNA) at University of San Francisco’s School of Management prepares nonprofit professionals for leadership and managerial positions in the nonprofit and social sector.
+In line with the university’s motto, “Change the world from here”, the MNA program promotes competent nonprofit leaders and effective managers for innovative, strategic and systemic solutions to make the world a better place.
+Its carefully designed curriculum and embedded experiential learning enhance managerial competencies and leadership capacity in the areas of:

 Many MNA alumni are nonprofit leaders with executive positions at nonprofit corporations and other social economy organizations, including foundations, social enterprises, voluntary associations, faith-based organizations, community-based organizations, and international nongovernmental organizations.
 In addition to studying in San Francisco’s dynamic nonprofit environment, graduate students benefit from the program’s project-based learning, experienced faculty, global immersions and richly diverse cohorts.
 The classroom discussions, projects and exercises are enhanced by video conference technology that gives students a diverse modality of participation through a blended system of teaching and learning.

 The part-time MNA program is designed for professionals currently working in, or transitioning their careers into, the nonprofit sector.
 The full-time MNA program is designed for international or young professionals who want to start a managerial or leadership career in the nonprofit sector.
 Students generally have at least 2-3 years of nonprofit experience as volunteers, entrepreneurs or employees.